 Topic 848 grants relief so that amendments related to reference rate reform will not trigger analysis of embedded derivatives.

 New contracts will pass through the existing requirement to analyze embedded derivatives, though the market data for a new reference rate may not be robust enough initially to complete the analysis.
 In this case, a reasonable proxy may be appropriate.

 Lessees carry most leases on the balance sheet as a liability with an associated right-of-use asset, while certain leases are off balance sheet.
 A modification in the contract requires a reassessment of this classification.
 Topic 848 grants relief for this reassessment.

 Certain long-duration construction contracts are recognized in earnings based on a percentage of completion.
 Amendment of the contract requires a reassessment of the amount recognized in earnings and possibly a new pattern of recognition in the future.
 Topic 848 provides relief for this analysis if the modification is solely due to replacement of a reference rate.
+(Back to top)

 Over the last two years, the Securities Exchange Commission (SEC) has encouraged entities to include additional disclosure in their filings to discuss the impact of reference rate reform.
 This disclosure should likely reside in the Management Discussion and Analysis section of financial statements.
 The SEC suggested the following disclosure:

 - Population of contracts that extend past 2021 that reference LIBOR and the plan to convert those contracts.